Tryden12/NFL/README.md

 # SimpleNFL
-SimpleNFL is a Kotlin app utilizing the ESPN API to provide league news & scores and team news, rosters, and scores.
+SimpleNFL is a Kotlin app utilizing the [ESPN API](https://gist.github.com/nntrn/ee26cb2a0716de0947a0a4e9a157bc1c#apisv2scoreboardheader) to provide league news, scores, and rosters.

 ## Here is what is used:
   * MVVM